benfulcher/hctsa/README.md

 For analyzing specific datasets, we recommend working outside of the repository so that incremental updates can be pulled from the upstream repository.
 Details on how to merge the latest version of the repository with the local changes in your fork can be found [here](https://help.github.com/articles/syncing-a-fork/).

-### Providing feedback

-Any feedback is hugely helpful ([email me](mailto:ben.d.fulcher@gmail.com)) and, in particular, any improvements to the code would be _much_ appreciated in the form of [issues](https://github.com/SystemsAndSignalsGroup/hctsa/issues) or [pull requests](https://help.github.com/articles/using-pull-requests/).

-### Citation and Acknowledgements

-If you use this software, please read and cite the (open-access) work published as:

-B. D. Fulcher, M. A. Little, N. S. Jones (2013) [Highly comparative time-series analysis: the empirical structure of time series and their methods](http://rsif.royalsocietypublishing.org/content/10/83/20130048.full). *J. Roy.
-Soc.
-Interface* **10**, 83.

-See also our open access IEEE TKDE paper on [feature-based time-series classification](http://ieeexplore.ieee.org/lpdocs/epic03/wrapper.htm?arnumber=6786425) and an application of these ideas to [fetal heart rate analysis](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6346629).

-Many thanks go to Romesh Abeysuriya for helping with the mySQL database set-up and install scripts, and Santi Villalba for lots of helpful feedback and advice on the software.

-### Comp-Engine Time Series

-An accompanying web resource for this project is [Comp-Engine Time Series](www.comp-engine.org/timeseries), which allows users to compare (and more recently upload) thousands of diverse types of time-series analysis code and time-series data.
+## *hctsa* licenses

-### *hctsa* licenses
+### Internal licenses

 There are two licenses applied to the core parts of the repository:

 1. Sections of the repository required to compute features from time-series data is licensed as [GNU General Public License version 3](http://www.gnu.org/licenses/gpl-3.0.en.html).

 2. Sections implementing the framework for running *hctsa* analyses and visualizations is licensed as the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
-To use this code for commercial use, please contact [Ben Fulcher](ben.d.fulcher@gmail.com).
+To use this portion of the code for commercial use, please contact [Ben Fulcher](ben.d.fulcher@gmail.com).

-In addition, a range of external packages are provided, that each have their own associated license (see below).
+A range of external code packages are provided in the **Toolboxes** directory of the repository, and each have their own associated license (see below).

 ### External packages and dependencies